Cashless Tolling Project FAQs

 What will happen to the existing toll plazas once cashless tolling is in place?

-After cashless tolling is operational system-wide at the end of 2020, the second phase of the project includes the removal of the toll plazas and realignment and repaving of the exit/entrance ramps.
+After cashless tolling became operational in November 2020, the second phase of the project began, which includes the removal of the toll plazas and realignment and repaving of the exit/entrance ramps.

 One exception is the toll plaza on I-87 at exit 17 (Newburgh - Scranton- I-84 - NY Routes 17K & 300).
 The toll plaza will remain and the toll booths removed.
 Motorists will drive through the toll lanes at the posted speed limit.

-No. When the Thruway transitions to cashless tolling on the ticketed portion of the system, it will happen simultaneously system-wide.
-Cash lanes will no longer be available to pay the toll.
+No. Cashless tolling is operational on the Thruway system-wide.
+Cash lanes are no longer available to pay the toll.

-What will happen to the toll collectors once cashless tolling is in place?
+What happened to the toll collectors once cashless tolling was in place?

 Since the announcement in January 2018, the Thruway Authority commenced with a detailed outreach program including dedicated resources to connect all impacted toll employees with future professional career opportunities and potential career paths.
-Additionally, a number of toll collectors are eligible for retirement and are choosing to retire.
+Additionally, a number of toll collectors were eligible for retirement and chose to retire.

 Do I need to have an E-ZPass?